 Jon was born in Ontario but got out of there shortly after high school and moved to the Coast Mountains to ski, become a rafting guide and generally get outside as much as possible.
 In 2005 he started Mountain Life Coast Mountains with Glen Harris, balancing his publisher’s duties with deep powder days, river trips and roadtrips to Tofino and beyond.
 His favourite peak is Mount Currie in Pemberton, BC.
 “I stared at that mountain for ten years before I finally got to ski it,” he says.
 “It was well worth the wait.”
 Jon and his partner Kar (also a former raft guide) are proud parents to little Levi, a 3-year-old who just learned how to ride a bike.

-A wilderness and nature lover, Todd has spent the past 20 years of his life in a quest for diversity in the worlds of sport, travel and the outdoors.
-His passion for discovery of new places and friendly faces has taken him to 54 countries on 5 continents, and he dedicates his time and energy to spreading his photography and travel stories for the benefit of others in third-world countries.
+Todd has spent the past 20 years of his life in a quest for diversity in the worlds of sport, travel and the outdoors.
+His passion for photography and the discovery of new places and friendly faces has taken him to 62 countries on 5 continents, and he dedicates his time and energy to spreading his photography and travel stories for the benefit of others in third-world countries.
 He is the founder and president of the Sean Lawson Young Travellers Foundation, and is an International Ambassador for the Against Malaria Foundation.
 Todd currently lives in Whistler, B.C. with his partner Christina Tottle and their new daughter Seanna.
 “I have amazing friends and family whose passion and spirit always inspire me to strive for the best life possible.”

 Editor, Mountain Life Annual